CW Confirms Fates Of 'The Originals,' 'iZombie,' And Two Other Shows

 — Access Hollywood (@accesshollywood) May 11, 2017

-In fact, most publications believed that The Vampire Diaries spinoff would survive.
-Only one started scare-mongering, leading to fans creating the petition to save the show.
+In fact, most publications believed that the Vampire Diaries spinoff would survive.
+Only one started scare-mongering, leading to fans create the petition to save the show.
 It was clear to The CW that there were still fans out there tuning in and tweeting about the Mikaelsons every week.
 Luckily for fans, The CW accepts that most people aren’t going to watch live but will stream or DVR for later.

 One show that the Inquisitr had already shared was highly likely for renewal was iZombie.
-This is another show The CW has confirmed to save.
-The same TV by the Numbers report that said The Originals was likely safe put the iZombie renewal chances at 75 percent.
+This is another show that The CW is officially bringing back.
+The same TV by the Numbers report that said The Originals was likely safe and put the iZombie renewal chances at 75 percent.

 Like the vampire show, this zombie program has a loyal following.
 While the numbers were down from the previous season, they remained steady week on week.
 They were so steady for the first two weeks that rumors instantly spread that a fourth season was highly likely.
 It would take a disastrous drop in ratings for The CW to decide to cancel this show.

 As for this year’s freshman shows, Frequency and No Tomorrow, the news isn’t good.
-Both have been cancelled, which isn’t that surprising.
-The ratings were extremely poor, even for The CW standards.
+Both have been canceled, which isn’t that surprising.
+The ratings were extremely poor, even for The CW’s standards.
 Sitting at 0.25 million in the demographic, it was clear that even a move to the midseason lineup wasn’t going to save them.

-This does open two more spots in the fall lineup for the 2017-2018 season.
+However, this does open two more spots in the fall lineup for the 2017-2018 season.
 It is unlikely that The Originals Season 5 will take up one of those spots.
 The ratings are too low to justify that move.
 Riverdale Season 2 may take up one of the spots, rather than sticking with a midseason lineup.
 It wouldn’t be the first time The CW would try out a fall lineup for a sophomore show.
-Both The 100 and iZombie were moved to fall lineups for their second seasons, but then moved back to midseason lineups for their third seasons due to low ratings.
+Both The 100 and iZombie were moved to fall lineups for their second seasons, but they then moved back to midseason lineups for their third seasons due to low ratings.

 The CW has picked up four new shows for the 2017-2018 season.
-Three dramas and one comedy will need to fit into the schedule, filling up the space for the four shows that the network will no longer have on the air—The Vampire Diaries wrapped in March and Reign will end next month.
+Three dramas and one comedy will need to fit into the schedule, filling the spaces for the four shows that the network will no longer have on the air — The Vampire Diaries wrapped in March, and Reign will end next month.

 They made the #BlackLightning TV Series official, no word on which night it will air on yet pic.twitter.com/Q7oSqIobM1